vtsiolkas/llm_chat_term/README.md

 - Anonymous chats that don't get saved anywhere
 - You can edit the conversation at any point to add/remove context or edit the system prompt
 - Change active model/conversation on the fly
-- Embed files from the filesystem or webpage content by url in your prompts
+- Embed files from the filesystem or webpage contents by url in your prompts
 - Quick temporary prompts that don't pollute the current conversation context
 - Configurable via a YAML config file